Fuwn/tsutsumi/README.md

 > Top-level Flake for Applications and Libraries Packaged for Nix

-Test out any of these applications without installing anything by running `nix run github:Fuwn/tsutsumi#rui`. (or any other package)
+Test out any of these applications without installing anything permanently by running `nix run github:Fuwn/tsutsumi#rui`. (or any other package in place of `rui`)

 ## Applications